chisomruth/AllExcelProjects/README.md

 # My-Excel-projects
-This repository contains informations on a project I worked on using microsoft excel
+This repository contains informations on all the projects I worked on using microsoft excel